pixelSplat: 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction: Introduction

 We demonstrate the efficacy of our method by showcasing, for the first time, how a 3D Gaussian splatting representation can be predicted in a \textit{single forward pass} from just a pair of images.
-In other words, we demonstrate how a Gaussian splatting representation can be turned into a building block of any end-to-end differentiable system.
+In other words, we demonstrate how 3D Gaussians can be integrated in an end-to-end differentiable system.
 We significantly outperform previous black-box based light field transformers on the real-world ACID and RealEstate10k datasets while drastically reducing both training and rendering cost and generating explicit 3D scenes.